-South Coast College is approved for the training of veterans pursuant to Title 38, United States Code.
+The programs at South Coast College are approved for the training of veterans pursuant to Title 38, United States Code.
 This institution will conduct an evaluation of previous education and training for all veterans and eligible persons, grant appropriate credit, shorten the training period proportionately, and notify the VA and student accordingly.